MicrosoftDocs/edge-developer/microsoft-edge/accessibility/index.md

 The Microsoft Edge team works with the W3C and other browser vendors on an ongoing basis to ensure that new web platform features have sufficient built-in accessibility.

-For information on which new HTML features are accessibly supported by Microsoft Edge, navigate to [HTML5Accessibility](https://html5accessibility.com).
+For information on which new HTML features are accessibly supported by Microsoft Edge, see [HTML5Accessibility](https://html5accessibility.com).

 <!-- ====================================================================== -->